saadsaifse/intro-to-AI-hackathon/4. Ethics in AI/Tutorial.md

 ## The ethical dilemma of self-driving cars by Patrick Lin

 Patrick Lin is the director of the Ethics + Emerging Sciences Group, based at California Polytechnic State University, San Luis Obispo, where he is also a philosophy professor.
-In the TedEd link before you Professor Lin discusses the ethics of self-driving cars.
+In the TedEd link before you, Professor Lin discusses the ethics of self-driving cars.

 <b>Watch</b> the video and <b>Think</b> while answering the questions, for more information you can <b>Dig Deeper</b> and read additional articles.
 TedEd link: https://ed.ted.com/on/ZqB0pyBs